-If you want to speak and public and make a good impression, then preparation is essential.
-Have an idea of the message you are trying to get across.
-Back up your words with thorough research.
+It’s important to be prepared for your speech.
+Be aware of all you would like to say.
+Do your homework to back up your statements, if you must.
 Use note cards to write out anything you will be saying so that you can look over them while speaking.
 Go over your remarks again and again until you have them memorized.
-The better prepared you are, the more confident you’ll be when delivering the speech.
+All of the preparation will come in handy, and you will be more confident when up on stage.

-Commit your speech to your memory as soon as you can.
-After you know the words, work on how it comes across.
+Before you do anything else, memorize your speech when you are getting ready to deliver a presentation.
+Once you have your speech memorized, then the delivery method you choose can be worked on.
 If you know your speech, you can add to it and play with it a little while you are on stage, while still getting your message across.

 Face you audience at all times when you are giving a speech.
 Do not turn your attention to things going on behind you or elsewhere.
 You want your audience to pay attention to you, so you need to pay attention to them as well.